 Expertise in pediatric urology

 The Division of Urology at Children’s Hospital of Philadelphia (CHOP) is consistently ranked as one of the top programs in the nation by U.S. News & World Report's Best Children’s Hospitals survey for treatment of complex pediatric urologic issues.
-The division earned the No. 2 spot on the 2019-20 list.
 Our team is comprised of world leaders in pediatric urology, with experts in minimally invasive surgery, genito-urinary reconstruction, comprehensive management of disorders of sex development, management of the neurogenic bladder, and the treatment of kidney stones and dysfunctional voiding.
 Our physicians offer the full complement of surgical approaches including laparoscopic, robotic and open surgical procedures.

 Minimally invasive surgery leaders

 The Division of Urology is a world leader in minimally invasive surgery, a type of surgery done through small incisions no larger than a grain of rice.

 We have performed thousands of these minimally invasive procedures ranging from diagnostic endoscopy to laparoscopic/robotic reconstruction for obstruction, reflux and poorly functioning kidneys.
 We also treat certain kidney stones with endoscopy, laser and shockwaves depending on the stone size and location.